What is the significance of wood?

 MZ

-The chance to do urban work.
-It’s not a greenfield development but a question of harmonising with an existing situation, of improving something.
-The inner courtyard used to be full of cars, and now it’s become a habitable space.
+The opportunity to work in an urban context.
+It’s not a greenfield development but a question of integrating into an existing situation, of improving something.
+The inner courtyard used to be full of cars, now it has become a liveable space.
 And I see wood as a material of the future.
-Wood is certainly not suitable for all buildings, but in the future it will grow in importance as a part of the whole.
+Wood is certainly not suitable for every building, but as part of the whole, it will play an increasingly important role going forward.